jdoleary/Spellmasons/docs/TasksCurrent.md

 # Focus
 - Get build ready for streamers and reach out
+- Fix text overflow on spell cards ("connect", "decoy")
+- bug: blood golem somehow moved during ranged unit turn (i had just chain pushed damaged him) and killed me without forcasting it
+- bug: i18n target similar is keeping an exclamation emoji used for \n
 # Before next streamer outreach
+    - Improve difficulty scaling with over 4 players
+    - BALANCE unit spawns especially on later levels
+        - Maybe not exponential budget?
     - bug: changing color without clicking out of color picker changes robe but not magic color
     - test new spells in multiplayer
-    - test perk list on small resoution
-    - test new toolbar on small resolution
     - test multiplayer
+    - bug: every level perks are not triggering

 # Desired Schedule
 - word wrap on spells that are too long looks off
 - January 1/8-1/14
     - Offset floating text for perks when they proc
-    - Improve difficulty scaling with over 4 players
-    - BALANCE unit spawns especially on later levels
-        - Maybe not exponential budget?
     - fix opening book animation playing when you don't have to wait to cast, allow it to exit early
     - Test on different resolutions
     - **Email streamers**, try to set up a multiplayer stream on release day